thomeou/SALSA/README.md

 Official implementation for **SALSA: Spatial Cue-Augmented Log-Spectrogram Features** for polyphonic sound event localization and detection.

-> Thi Ngoc Tho Nguyen, Karn N. Watcharasupat, Ngoc Khanh Nguyen, Douglas L. Jones, Woon-Seng Gan. **SALSA: Spatial Cue-Augmented Log-Spectrogram Features for Polyphonic Sound Event Localization and Detection,** 2021. [[**arXiv**]](https://arxiv.org/abs/2110.00275)

 **Update**: SALSA-Lite feature has been added to the repo.

+> Thi Ngoc Tho Nguyen, Karn N. Watcharasupat, Ngoc Khanh Nguyen, Douglas L. Jones, Woon-Seng Gan. **SALSA: Spatial Cue-Augmented Log-Spectrogram Features for Polyphonic Sound Event Localization and Detection,** to appear in IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2022. [[**arXiv**]](https://arxiv.org/abs/2110.00275)

-> Thi Ngoc Tho Nguyen, Douglas L. Jones, Karn N. Watcharasupat, Huy Phan, Woon-Seng Gan. **SALSA-Lite: A Fast and Effective Feature for Polyphonic Sound Event Localization and Detection with Microphone Arrays,** to be presented at ICASSP 2022. [[**arXiv**]](https://arxiv.org/abs/2111.08192)
+> Thi Ngoc Tho Nguyen, Douglas L. Jones, Karn N. Watcharasupat, Huy Phan, Woon-Seng Gan. **SALSA-Lite: A Fast and Effective Feature for Polyphonic Sound Event Localization and Detection with Microphone Arrays,** in Proceedings of the 2022 IEEE International Conference on Acoustics, Speech and Signal Processing, 2022. [[**arXiv**]](https://arxiv.org/abs/2111.08192) [[**IEEE Xplore**]](https://ieeexplore.ieee.org/document/9746132)

 ## Introduction to sound event localization and detection
 Sound event localization and detection (SELD) is an emerging research field that unifies the tasks of